segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **Déborah Mesquita:** [Python AI: How to Build a Neural Network & Make Predictions](https://realpython.com/python-ai-neural-network/)
 >
 [Real Python](https://realpython.com/) is a blog that puts out great learning resources, ranging from beginner to advanced, for coding with Python.
 [Déborah Mesquita](https://deborahmesquita.com/) is a data scientist and member of the Real Python blogging team.
 She's written a great article that walks you through building a neural network—a foundational part of AI—using Python.
-By the end of it, you'll know enough to be dangerous wielding Python as a tool for doing AI stuff ([and thangs](https://www.urbandictionary.com/define.php?term=stuff%20and%20thangs)).
+By the end of it, you'll know enough to be dangerous wielding Python as a tool for doing AI [stuff and thangs](https://www.google.com/search?q=stuff+and+thangs+rick+grimes+the+walking+dead).
 >
 > **Free or Paid:** Free.
 {: .notice--primary}